TelepathicGrunt/RepurposedStructures/README.md

 <br/>

 For the expert datapackers, there's actually a hidden neat way to add new pieces to any Jigsaw Structure without overriding their pool file!
 (Villages, outposts, all of RS's structures minus mansions, etc) For example, instead of overriding `data\repurposed_structures\worldgen\template_pool\village\birch\houses.json` to add new houses to my Birch Village, replace `worldgen\template` in the datapack with `pool_additions` and have the template pool file only have the entries you want merged into the main pool file.
 Repurposed Structures will detect these files from ALL datapacks and merge the pool_additions pool entries into the actual template pool file that the path points to.
 Yes, Repurposed Structures will read all pool_additions files from all datapacks that even have the same path so that the datapacks do not override each other's pool_additions!
 Neat stuff!
 And it works with other pools too!
 Just make sure the piece you are adding has a Jigsaw Block with the right name so the actual structure can connect and spawn the piece.

+To help you with this cool pool_additions feature, this 18 minute tutorial should help walk you through creating a building, saving it, and adding it to RS's structures with a datapack! https://youtu.be/kzRQrQqlYjw
 </details>

 <br/>